 Does Slow Money Maine serve as an alternative to a conventional bank?

 No, Slow Money Maine does not handle any money as a group but rather is focused on matching investors to forms of investing in local sustainable food systems through existing and innovative approaches that include banks, non-profits, and other entities.
 We offer peer to peer lending and several small local investment clubs are also active within our network to meet financing needs.

 Does Slow Money Maine offer financial guidance to any small Maine business?

-No. Slow Money Maine, like its national umbrella organization (Slow Money Alliance), is focused on sustainable food system endeavors.
+No. Slow Money Maine, like its national umbrella organization (Slow Money Institute), is focused on sustainable food system endeavors.